SPONSORS

 Submission Instructions

 Authors are invited to submit original, unpublished research papers that are not being considered for publication in any other forum.
-Manuscripts should be submitted electronically as PDF files using the latest ACM paper format consistent with the ACM SIGMOD formatting guidelines to the DaMoN 2024 CMT site, at https://cmt3.research.microsoft.com/DaMoN2024.
+Manuscripts should be submitted electronically as PDF files using the latest ACM paper format consistent with the ACM SIGMOD formatting guidelines to the DaMoN 2025 CMT site at https://cmt3.research.microsoft.com/DaMoN2025 (available from mid-February on).
 Submissions will be reviewed in a single-blind manner.
-Submissions that are 2 pages or shorter excluding the bibliography will be reviewed as short papers.
-Submissions that are 6 pages or shorter excluding the bibliography will be reviewed as full papers.
-Submissions that are longer than 6 pages excluding the bibliography will be desk-rejected.
+Submissions that are two pages or shorter, excluding the bibliography, will be reviewed as short papers.
+Submissions that are six pages or shorter, excluding the bibliography, will be reviewed as full papers.
+Submissions that are longer than six pages, excluding the bibliography, will be desk-rejected.

 Workshop Program